-Astro Seminar : Luca Grandi, University of Chicago/Kavli Institute
+Astro Seminar : Stefano Profumo University of California, Santa Cruz

 Photo: Left: A South Pole Telescope image of the Sunyaev-Zel'dovich effect.
 The effect shows as a shadow in the cosmic microwave background from a cluster of galaxies.
 Right: This optical cluster image is a close-up from the Dark Energy Survey of the 2 x 2 arcmin red inset in the South Pole Telescope image on the left.